ouya/docs/unity.md

 C#
 ```
-if (ouyaContent.isInitialized())
+if (gameModManager.isInitialized())
 {
 }
 ```

 ## `IContentDeleteListener` ##

-Implement the `IContentDeleteListener` interface to receive the callbacks from deleting an `OuyaMod` community content object.
+Implement the `IContentDeleteListener` interface to receive the callbacks from deleting an `GameMod` community content object.
 Be sure to register/unregister the listener during the `Awake` and `OnDestroy` events.
-`ContentDeleteOnDeleted` is invoked when the  `OuyaMod` has been deleted.
+`ContentDeleteOnDeleted` is invoked when the  `GameMod` has been deleted.
-`ContentDeleteOnDeleteFailed` is invoked when the `OuyaMod` deletion has failed.
+`ContentDeleteOnDeleteFailed` is invoked when the `GameMod` deletion has failed.
-The listener callbacks occur after `OuyaUnityPlugin.contentDelete` is invoked.
+The listener callbacks occur after `Plugin.contentDelete` is invoked.

 C#
 ```
 public class MyScript : MonoBehaviour
 #if UNITY_ANDROID && !UNITY_EDITOR
     ,
-    OuyaSDK.IContentDeleteListener
+    RazerSDK.IContentDeleteListener
 {
     private void Awake()
     {
-        OuyaSDK.registerContentDeleteListener(this);
+        RazerSDK.registerContentDeleteListener(this);
     }
     private void OnDestroy()
     {
-        OuyaSDK.unregisterContentDeleteListener(this);
+        RazerSDK.unregisterContentDeleteListener(this);
     }
-    public void ContentDeleteOnDeleted(OuyaMod ouyaMod)
+    public void ContentDeleteOnDeleted(GameMod gameMod)
     {
     }
-    public void ContentDeleteOnDeleteFailed(OuyaMod ouyaMod, int code, string reason)
+    public void ContentDeleteOnDeleteFailed(GameMod gameMod, int code, string reason)
     {
     }
-    void Delete(OuyaMod ouyaMod)
+    void Delete(GameMod gameMod)
     {
-        OuyaUnityPlugin.contentDelete(ouyaMod);
+        Plugin.contentDelete(gameMod);
     }
 }
 ```

 ## `IContentDownloadListener` ##

-Implement the `IContentDownloadListener` interface to receive the callbacks from downloading an `OuyaMod` community content object.
+Implement the `IContentDownloadListener` interface to receive the callbacks from downloading an `GameMod` community content object.
 Be sure to register/unregister the listener during the `Awake` and `OnDestroy` events.
-`ContentDownloadOnComplete` is invoked when the `OuyaMod` has finished downloading.
+`ContentDownloadOnComplete` is invoked when the `GameMod` has finished downloading.
-`ContentDownloadOnProgress` is invoked when the `OuyaMod` download is in progress.
+`ContentDownloadOnProgress` is invoked when the `GameMod` download is in progress.
-`ContentDownloadOnFailed` is invoked when the `OuyaMod` download has failed.
+`ContentDownloadOnFailed` is invoked when the `GameMod` download has failed.
-The listener callbacks occur after `OuyaUnityPlugin.contentDownload` is invoked.
+The listener callbacks occur after `Plugin.contentDownload` is invoked.

 C#
 ```
 public class MyScript : MonoBehaviour
 #if UNITY_ANDROID && !UNITY_EDITOR
     ,
-    OuyaSDK.IContentDownloadListener
+    RazerSDK.IContentDownloadListener
 {
     private void Awake()
     {
-        OuyaSDK.registerContentDownloadListener(this);
+        RazerSDK.registerContentDownloadListener(this);
     }
     private void OnDestroy()
     {
-        OuyaSDK.unregisterContentDownloadListener(this);
+        RazerSDK.unregisterContentDownloadListener(this);
     }
-    public void ContentDownloadOnComplete(OuyaMod ouyaMod)
+    public void ContentDownloadOnComplete(GameMod gameMod)
     {
     }
-    public void ContentDownloadOnProgress(OuyaMod ouyaMod, int progress)
+    public void ContentDownloadOnProgress(GameMod gameMod, int progress)
     {
     }
-    public void ContentDownloadOnFailed(OuyaMod ouyaMod)
+    public void ContentDownloadOnFailed(GameMod gameMod)
     {
     }
-    void Download(OuyaMod ouyaMod)
+    void Download(GameMod gameMod)
     {
-        OuyaUnityPlugin.contentDownload(ouyaMod);
+        Plugin.contentDownload(gameMod);
     }
 }
 ```

 ## `IContentInstalledSearchListener` ##

-Implement the `IContentInstalledSearchListener` interface to receive the callbacks from searching for installed `OuyaMod` community content object.
+Implement the `IContentInstalledSearchListener` interface to receive the callbacks from searching for installed `GameMod` community content object.
 Be sure to register/unregister the listener during the `Awake` and `OnDestroy` events.
-`ContentInstalledSearchOnResults` is invoked when the search for `OuyaMod` installed content has finished.
+`ContentInstalledSearchOnResults` is invoked when the search for `GameMod` installed content has finished.
-`ContentInstalledSearchOnError` is invoked when the `OuyaMod` search has failed.
+`ContentInstalledSearchOnError` is invoked when the `GameMod` search has failed.
-The listener callbacks occur after `OuyaUnityPlugin.getOuyaContentInstalled` is invoked.
+The listener callbacks occur after `Plugin.getGameModManagerInstalled` is invoked.

 C#
 ```
 public class MyScript : MonoBehaviour
 #if UNITY_ANDROID && !UNITY_EDITOR
     ,
-    OuyaSDK.IContentDownloadListener
+    RazerSDK.IContentDownloadListener
 {
     private void Awake()
     {
-        OuyaSDK.registerContentInstalledSearchListener(this);
+        RazerSDK.registerContentInstalledSearchListener(this);
     }
     private void OnDestroy()
     {
-        OuyaSDK.unregisterContentInstalledSearchListener(this);
+        RazerSDK.unregisterContentInstalledSearchListener(this);
     }
-    public void ContentInstalledSearchOnResults(List<OuyaMod> ouyaMods, int count)
+    public void ContentInstalledSearchOnResults(List<GameMod> gameMods, int count)
     {
     }
     public void ContentInstalledSearchOnError(int code, string reason)